Max Plath: 2024

 In round 4 of the 2024 NRL season, Plath was placed on report for a hip drop tackle during the clubs 30–14 victory over the Gold Coast Titans.
 Plath was later suspended for two games.
 In round 7 of the 2024 NRL season, Plath scored two tries for the Dolphins in their 44–16 victory over Parramatta.
 He played a total of 21 games for the Dolphins in the 2024 NRL season as the club finished 10th on the table.

 2025

 On 26 February, the Dolphins announced that Plath extended his contract until the end of 2028.

 Plath was limited to just eight games for the Dolphins in the 2025 NRL season as the club narrowly missed out on the finals finishing 9th.

+2026

+He made his Queensland debut in Game 1 of the 2026 State of Origin on 27 May 2026 in the 22-20 defeat.